Radioactive waste: Transmutation

 There have also been theoretical studies involving the use of fusion reactors as so-called "actinide burners" where a fusion reactor plasma such as in a tokamak, could be "doped" with a small amount of the "minor" transuranic atoms which would be transmuted (meaning fissioned in the actinide case) to lighter elements upon their successive bombardment by the very high energy neutrons produced by the fusion of deuterium and tritium in the reactor.
-A study at MIT found that only 2 or 3 fusion reactors with parameters similar to that of the International Thermonuclear Experimental Reactor (ITER) could transmute the entire annual minor actinide production from all of the light-water reactors presently operating in the United States fleet while simultaneously generating approximately 1 gigawatt of power from each reactor.
+A study at MIT found that only two or three fusion reactors with parameters similar to that of the International Thermonuclear Experimental Reactor (ITER) could transmute the entire annual minor actinide production from all of the light-water reactors presently operating in the United States fleet while simultaneously generating approximately one gigawatt of power from each reactor.

+Opportunities for managing nuclear waste by transmutation are also being explored in linear particle accelerators.
+Through US DOE ARPA-E's Nuclear Energy Waste Transmutation Optimized Now, or NEWTON program, the DOE aims to explore economically viable transmutation at a scale for transmutation of commercially used US nuclear fuel stockpile within 30 years mainly focusing on particle accelerator technology.
+The program expects to process used nuclear fuel to reduce the time it requires to reach radiotoxicity of natural uranium ore, from 100,000 years of cooling to 300 years.
+High energy proton beams are used in production of neutron beams through collision with heavy element target, like lead or bismuth, in a process called spallation.
+Reducing the size and cost of such setup is a major area of focus for practical viability of the process.

 2018 Nobel Prize for Physics-winner Gérard Mourou has proposed using chirped pulse amplification to generate high-energy and low-duration laser pulses either to accelerate deuterons into a tritium target causing fusion events yielding fast neutrons, or accelerating protons for neutron spallation, with either method intended for transmutation of nuclear waste.

-Re-use

-Spent nuclear fuel contains abundant fertile uranium and traces of fissile materials.
-Methods such as the PUREX process can be used to remove useful actinides for the production of active nuclear fuel.

-Another option is to find applications for the isotopes in nuclear waste so as to re-use them.
-Already, caesium-137, strontium-90 and a few other isotopes are extracted for certain industrial applications such as food irradiation and radioisotope thermoelectric generators.
-While re-use does not eliminate the need to manage radioisotopes, it can reduce the quantity of waste produced.

-The Nuclear Assisted Hydrocarbon Production Method, Canadian patent application 2,659,302, is a method for the temporary or permanent storage of nuclear waste materials comprising the placing of waste materials into one or more repositories or boreholes constructed into an unconventional oil formation.
-The thermal flux of the waste materials fractures the formation and alters the chemical and/or physical properties of hydrocarbon material within the subterranean formation to allow removal of the altered material.
-A mixture of hydrocarbons, hydrogen, and/or other formation fluids is produced from the formation.
-The radioactivity of high-level radioactive waste affords proliferation resistance to plutonium placed in the periphery of the repository or the deepest portion of a borehole.

-Breeder reactors can run on U-238 and transuranic elements, which comprise the majority of spent fuel radioactivity in the 1,000–100,000-year time span.